How do I integrate Bocada Cloud with HaloPSA for ticketing?

 Automatically generate tickets in HaloPSA when a backup job or data collection fails

 Bocada Cloud has integrated with HaloPSA (SaaS version) using their published REST API to automatically generate a ticket when a backup job and/or data collection monitored by Bocada Cloud fails.
+To configure the integration, follow the steps below.

 1. Add a Ticketing Integration to HaloPSA in Bocada Cloud